 IBS symptom control

-On a scale of 1 to 5 (1 being the worst symptoms, 5 being controlled symptoms), 3 out of 4 advocates ranked their symptoms at 2, and 1 advocate ranked their symptoms at 1.
-Two advocates had difficulty selecting an answer because their symptoms fluctuated or they could not really decide if they had control or not:
+In our survey, on a scale of 1 to 5 (1 being the worst symptoms, 5 being controlled symptoms), 3 out of 4 Patient Leaders ranked their symptoms at 2, and 1 Patient Leader ranked their symptoms at 1.
+Two Patient Leaders had trouble selecting an answer because their symptoms fluctuated or they could not really decide whether they had control:

 "I have had an increasing number of flares over the past year.
 There seems to be less time between flares, and the flares are more severe now.
 While I have been having a really rough time, it has made me appreciate flare-free days even more." – Amy

-The 2 most bothersome symptoms were diarrhea and bloating/pain, according to 3 out of 4 advocates.
+The 2 most bothersome symptoms were diarrhea and bloating/pain, according to 3 out of 4 Patient Leaders.
 Excessive gas or flatulence was the third-most-bothersome symptom.
 Lesser problematic issues related to IBS included accidents, nausea, back pain, and restlessness/sleep disturbances.

 Stress and IBS

-Here is the question we posed to advocates: Stress is a known trigger for IBS symptoms.
+We posed this question to Patient Leaders: Stress is a known trigger for IBS symptoms.
 Can you share an example of a time during the pandemic you experienced increased/worsening symptoms due to stress?

 "In the first few months of the pandemic, it all seemed overwhelming.
 As my worries increased, so did my symptoms.
 Fear started to take hold when loved ones started getting sick.
 Some spent extended periods of time in the hospital.
 One passed away suddenly after his symptoms seemed to be getting better.
 Every time another case was diagnosed in my small town, I worried even more.
 My IBS symptoms spiked with my fear." – Amy P.